Craps: Line bets

 The shooter is required to make either a Pass line bet or a Don't Pass bet if he wants to shoot.
 On the come out roll each player may only make one bet on the Pass or Don't Pass, but may bet both if desired.
 The Pass Line and Don't Pass bet is optional for any player not shooting.
 In rare cases, some casinos require all players to make a minimum Pass Line or Don't Pass bet (if they want to make any other bet), whether they are currently shooting or not.

 Pass line

-The fundamental bet in craps is the Pass line bet, which is a bet for the shooter to win.
+The basic bet in craps is the Pass line bet, which is a bet for the shooter to win.
 This bet must be at least the table minimum and at most the table maximum.